cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 - The Gorouter MUST consider consistent hashing
 - The Gorouter SHOULD locally cache the computed hash values to avoid expensive recalculations for each request for which hash-based routing should be applied
-- Gorouters SHOULD NOT implement a shared hash cache across instances in the same deployment
+- Gorouters SHOULD NOT implement a distributed shared cache across instances in the same deployment
 - The Gorouter MUST assess the current request load across all application instances mapped to a particular route in order to prevent overload situations
 - The Gorouter MUST update its local hash table following the registration or deregistration of an endpoint, ensuring